lorenzo-querol/lorenzo-querol.github.io/_news/9_ou_started_school.md

 related_posts: false
 ---

-Started my master's program Osaka University.
-Hopeful to have a fruitful two years ahead!
+Started my studies at Osaka University.
+Hope to have a fruitful two years ahead.